chronodove/chronodove/src/diary.md

 # {{title}}

+## 10/24/25
+### 13:33
+it always ends up surprising me how much most of my peers look like adults. i remember most of them when they were freshman, and it's really shocking to witness. i sometimes see my old friends' profiles on instagram from elementary/middle school and see how much they have grown. they look older, but i can still pick out their features i remember from when they were young. i once looked at an old class photo of mine and i realized that you don't really lose any child like features. you and the young version have the same eyes, nose, cheeks, and chin (granted you haven't gotten surgery). even they way they talk, there's less slang and more "adult" topics like jobs and relationships. i feel like i still look and talk the same--i feel stunted. my parents always joke about how i look twelve, and i go along with it, but it also makes me a little sad. i look like a clown in makeup and nice clothes, but i look like a little boy without it. "where's the balance!!!!" i cry out into the sky.

+---

+## 10/23/25
+### 13:50
+i ended up not doing much yesterday. i got food, but then i went home. i still managed to finish some of my assignments, but it would have been better to have not done them at all. sigh...

+---

 ## 10/22/25
 ### 12:11
 my crochet thread came yesterday. i'm going to try and see if i can make a doily on the weekend. i'm going to go to the library after school today, get food, and work on homework.

+---

 ## 10/21/25
 ### 13:31